ElephantDAawesome/Ethan_BSE_Portfolio/index.md

 # First Milestone

-<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=-SF8K8FDyk4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 For my first milestone, I finished the overall project, where it can straight detect the gesture and print it out in the console.
 It works by having someone hold the microcontroller and then performing a gesture, to which the microcontroller sends the data to the computer which stores the model, which then predicts which gesture was executed.
 I faced some problems, such as trying to copy and pate the training data into a .csv file, which was very tedious since you had to manually copy and paste by sections instead of all at once.
 Another one was the .csv files not uploading correctly in Google Colab, which was because I forgot to save the files.
 Overall, although the project works, the predictions are not the most accurate.
 So for my next milestones and final project in general, I want to train the model with more data, as well as adding more gesture options for functionality purposes.
 Also, I plan to turn the gestures into emojis instead just bare text printed in the console to make it more appealing.

 # Schematics
-My project didn't require any wiring since all I needed was a USB-cable, but here is an image of the microcontroller.
+My project didn't require any wiring since all I needed was a USB-cable, so I didn't add any schematics.

 # Code
 Here is the Arduino sketch code I used for my project.